vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 .. code:: bash

     # Split reads at HindIII ligation junction before mapping
-    kaic map SRR4271982_chr18_19_1.fastq.gzip bwa-index/hg19_chr18_19.fa \
+    fanc map SRR4271982_chr18_19_1.fastq.gzip bwa-index/hg19_chr18_19.fa \
              SRR4271982_chr18_19_1.sam -t 16 -r HindIII

 If you are using Bowtie2, you can additionally use the ``--memory-map`` option, which will load the entire Bowtie2 index into memory to be shared across all Bowtie2 processes.
 Use this option if your system has a lot of memory available to speed up the mapping.
-Finally, if you are using the ``-tmp`` option, which causes ``kaic auto`` to perform most pipeline steps in a temporary directory, you may want to use the ``--split-fastq`` option to split the FASTQ files into smaller chunks before mapping, so you can save space on your ``tmp`` partition.
+Finally, if you are using the ``-tmp`` option, which causes ``fanc auto`` to perform most pipeline steps in a temporary directory, you may want to use the ``--split-fastq`` option to split the FASTQ files into smaller chunks before mapping, so you can save space on your ``tmp`` partition.

-.. _kaic-pairs:
+.. _fanc-pairs:

 ===============================================
-kaic pairs: Generating and filtering read Pairs
+fanc pairs: Generating and filtering read Pairs
 ===============================================

-The ``kaic pairs`` command handles the creation and modification of Pairs objects, which represent the mate pairs in a Hi-C library mapped to restriction fragments.
+The ``fanc pairs`` command handles the creation and modification of Pairs objects, which represent the mate pairs in a Hi-C library mapped to restriction fragments.
 Possible inputs are: two SAM/BAM files (paired-end reads, sorted by read name), a `HiC-Pro valid pairs file <http://nservant.github.io/HiC-Pro/RESULTS.html#list-of-valid-interaction-products>`_,